Anatolia College: Faculty

 There are 230 faculty members at Anatolia College, divided among the three divisions as follows: Elementary School (32), High School (156), and ACT (42).
 The majority of the faculty members are Greek, plus British, American, dual nationals and other European nationalities.
 The student to teacher ratio is 1:9 throughout the entire institution.
 The administration of the school is Greek, with some members having dual citizenship.

 Governance

-Anatolia College is governed by a Board of Trustees with headquarters in Boston, Massachusetts.
-Approximately half of the Trustees reside in the New England region while most of the remainder represent other areas of the United States.
+Anatolia College is governed by a board of trustees with headquarters in Boston, Massachusetts.
+Approximately half of the trustees reside in the New England region while most of the remainder represent other areas of the United States.
 Several Trustees are Greek residing in Greece.
-The Trustees maintain an office in Boston to conduct fund-raising and otherwise serve the college.
+The trustees maintain an office in Boston to conduct fund-raising and otherwise serve the college.

 Presidents

-Anatolia has had 11 presidents, the first 10 from the United States.
-The current president is Dr. Panos Vlahos, who is the first Greek president in the history of the institution.
+Anatolia has had 12 presidents.
+The current president is Dr. Panos Vlachos, who is the first Greek president in the history of the institution.
 The longest-lasting president of Anatolia was Charles Tracy, whose tenure lasted for 26 years, followed closely by Dr. William McGrew, who was president for 25 years.
 The shortest presidency was that of Joseph Kennedy, who was president for 3 years.